 Dignity violations can often be found at the core of interpersonal conflicts, according to Dr. Donna Hicks, an associate at Harvard’s Weatherhead Center for International Affairs.
-The author of Leading with Dignity: How to Create a Culture That Brings Out the Best in People (Yale University Press, 2018), Hicks shared with us how we can resolve conflict and begin to repair our most deep-seated conflicts through a better understanding of dignity.
+The author of Leading with Dignity: How to Create a Culture That Brings Out the Best in People (Yale University Press, 2018), Hicks shared with us how to resolve conflict and begin to repair our most deep-seated conflicts through a better understanding of dignity.

 How do you define dignity?
 How is it different from respect?